 The Point Hostels is a high-quality cheap hostel in Cusco, Peru.
 A social hostel with amazing activities to help you meet fellow travelers, you will never spend a day alone in The Point Hostel.

 They have an outdoor common area that is perfect for hanging out and soaking in the sun on a nice afternoon, as well as plenty of indoor spaces for guests to socialize.
 Though they have a bar that tends to get a little rowdy at night, but you will never hear the noise from the rooms.

 It is a perfect combination of good rest and a social atmosphere.
 Plaza de Armas is only a 7-minute walk away on flat terrain.

 Best Overall Hostels in Cusco, Peru

 Closely located to the best sights, Nao Victoria is one of the best places to stay in Cusco.
-The main square Plaza de Armas is located a few minutes away.
+Plaza de Armas is located a few minutes away.
 Though its location is amazing, it isn’t even close to Nao Victoria’s best features.